Texas

 Eudaimonia Recovery Homes has served the recovery community for years with safe and supportive housing that blends structure, dignity, and community.
 Our Austin homes emphasize:

-• Convenient locations with access to jobs, classes, meetings, parks, and transit.
+• Convenient Austin locations close to meetings, jobs, schools, parks, and transit.

-• A continuum-friendly approach—residents can pair sober living with local therapy, IOP, or coaching (as clinically appropriate through external providers).
+• Supportive staff and a continuum‑friendly approach so you can combine housing with therapy, IOP, or coaching when clinically appropriate through outside providers.

 We also offer gender-specific options to support privacy, safety, and community fit: explore sober living for men and sober living for women.

-• Leaving detox, residential treatment, or inpatient rehab and want a safe, structured step-down.
+• Stepping down from detox, residential treatment, or inpatient rehab and want more support than living alone.

-If you’re motivated to stay sober, willing to follow house rules, and ready to invest in community, sober living can be the bridge that keeps momentum going.
+If you’re willing to follow house guidelines and invest in community, this kind of setting can be the bridge between treatment and fully independent living.

 Your future is waiting.